-Views to the north of the Subject Crossing are residential.
+Views to the north of the Subject Crossing are residential with the Catalina Mountains visible in the far distance.
 Views to the east of the Subject Crossing are residential and commercial.
 The Rincon Mountains are visible in the far distance.
 Views to the south of the Subject Crossing are commercial.
-Views to the west of the Subject Crossing are commercial.
+Views to the west of the Subject Crossing are commercial and residential.
 The Tucson Mountains are visible in the distance.